 In Japanese thinking, attendance is more important than grades because even if you perform poorly, at least by coming every day it shows that you’re doing your best and want to improve.
 If you score high but don’t come to school, they’ll think you’re arrogant and consider yourself above the rules.
 This kind of thinking is the same for working in the country.

 Most language schools do not have any kind of scholarships for incoming students, although some may give discounts if you have passed a certain JLPT level.
 Many schools do have scholarships for second year students.
 If you are a hard working student in good standing with the school, then you should apply for them whenever you can!
 There are also government scholarships available to language students that have similar criteria and your school will be able to give you more details for those.

 If you are planning to pursue further education in Japan, then your next school may also have scholarships.
 The criteria depends on the school, but it is usually based on some combination of the following:

 - Performance in the school’s entrance exam or interview

-Your language school will be able to give you details for any school you want to apply to.
+Your language school will be able to give you details for any institution to which you may want to apply.

 How do I avoid the bad schools?